Element84/filmdrop-k8s-helm-charts/charts/swoop-api/README.md

 </p>
 <br></br>

-In order to start using the services used by this helm chart, you will need to port-forward `postgres` onto localhost port `5432`, port-forward `minio` onto localhost port `9001` and port-forward `swoop-api` onto localhost port `8000`.
+In order to start using the services used by this helm chart, you will need to port-forward `postgres` onto localhost port `5432`, port-forward `minio` onto localhost ports `9000` & `9001` and port-forward `swoop-api` onto localhost port `8000`.
 <br></br>
 <p align="center">
   <img src="../../images/swoop-port-forwarding.png" alt="Port forwarding SWOOP" width="1776">